jfoggo/TimedPromise/README.md

 # promise-timed
-This module offers a `TimerPromise` class which extends the promise functionality with a timeout.
+This module offers a `TimedPromise` class which extends the promise functionality with a timeout.

 ## Installation
 This is a `NodeJS` module and it is available via `npm` (Node-Package-Manager):